ayak002/To-do-list/README.md

 `git clone git@github.com:ayak002/To-do-list.git`

+### Create .env

+create a `.env` file which need to contain variable `DATABASE_URL` with the value `postgresql://myusername:mysecretpassword@localhost:5432/databasetodo` and the variable `PORT` with the value `3000`

 ### Install dependencies

-After cloning the project use the `npm install` command to install the necessary dependencies.
+After cloning the project and creating the .env file use the `npm install` command to install the necessary dependencies.

+### Start container

+After the previous step you can run : `docker compose --detach` to start the container.

 ### Configure Prisma

 You can set up prisma using the "db-setup" script defined in the package.json file.

 `db-setup`

-### Start container

-Then you can run : `docker compose --detach` to start the container.

 Once the dependencies are installed, you can start the application using the "start" script defined in the package.json file.